TerryMinn/JavaScript-Crash-Course-2025/README.md

 **Part of the “Modern JavaScript Crash Course – Learn JS in `hr` Hours (2025 Edition)”**
 Build a minimalist inventory manager with pure JavaScript, HTML & CSS — designed to teach DOM manipulation, CRUD operations, and UI logic the way real developers use it today.

-> 🚀 Build this project step by step with our detailed tutorial on [JavaScript Mastery YouTube](https://youtube.com/javascriptmastery).
-> Join 1M+ developers leveling up every week!

 ## 📋 Table of Contents

 - 🤖 Introduction